 - Freshman Year – Lived in a tiny dorm room with a stranger

 - Sophomore, Junior, and Senior Year – Shared a bedroom with a roommate in an apartment

 - Dental School – Bought a house and rented the other three bedrooms to random grad students.

 This way of living seems pretty nuts in retrospect.
 Sometimes, we look at our house and wonder how it was possible to live there with three other random people.
 But our mindset was different back then.
 That way of living seemed totally normal.

 That’s probably why renting out a guest room on Airbnb never seemed all that weird to me.
 Sure, having a stranger in my house every once in a while is a little bit weird.
 But it’s nothing when I remember that I used to literally sleep feet away from some guy that I’d never met before.

 If we remember how we used to live, it makes it much easier to avoid the lure of upgrading to a fancy apartment.
 Remember, it doesn’t matter how much you make if it all goes out the door for rent.
 I see too many people forget that early on in their careers.
-People tell themselves that they need the fancy apartment when they were doing fine living the way they did in college just a few years before.
+People tell themselves that they need a fancy apartment when they were doing fine living the way they did in college just a few years before.

 Remember That We Choose How We Live